The 20 Highest-Grossing Disney Movies Ever

 Domestic gross: $486,295,561

-Bottom line: The spinoff sequel to the wildly popular underwater adventure "Finding Nemo" was well-loved by audiences both domestically and internationally.
+The spin-off sequel to the wildly popular underwater adventure "Finding Nemo" was well-loved by audiences both domestically and internationally.

 Ellen Degeneres stole the show during the original movie, so it only seemed appropriate that her live-in-the-moment optimistic fish character would get a chance to tell her own story.